 One of my fondest memories of the holidays as a child were the smells of Christmas running all through the house.
 Now is the time to shift from the pumpkin spice scents to those of pine, cinnamon, and juniper.

 Sprucing up the shelves around your house is a simple yet fun way to make a big holiday impact on a small budget.
-From candles to pictures or fun holiday books, the options are endless!
+From fun holiday books to small seasonal accents like ceramic houses or greenery, the options are endless!